emtee40/SurvivalManual-wiki/Sea.md

 **FOOD**

 Obtaining food along a seashore should not present a problem.
 There are many types of seaweed and other plants you can easily find and eat.
-See [Chapter Plants](Plants) and [Appendix](MedicinalPlants) for a discussion of these plants.
+See [Chapter Plants](Plants) for a discussion of these plants.
 There is also a great variety of animal life that can supply your need for food in this type of survival situation.

 **Mollusks**